hariravichandran/ibridgepy2docker/README.md

 Dockerize IBridgePy Platform: (https://ibridgepy.com) to do Algorithmic Trading in Python with Interactive Brokers.

 This repo uses the 3.7 Ubuntu files as needed for IBridgePy (e.g., IBridgePy_Ubuntu_Python37_64).
-Tested Deployment on MacOS Monterey on 2016 13" Macbook Pro.
-It *should* work on Linux, but has not been tested.
+Deployment has been tested on Windows and macOS.

 The Jupyter Image from https://github.com/jupyter/docker-stacks --> base-notebook is used as a template.
 The `b86753318aa1` tag is used since that tag uses `Python 3.7`, the version we need for IBridgePy to work.